DP-3T/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-ws/src/main/java/org/dpppt/backend/sdk/ws/insertmanager/README.md

 ## InsertException

-An `InsertException` can be thrown inside an implementation of the `InssertionFilter` interface to mark an insert as "unrecoverable" and abort it.
+An `InsertException` can be thrown inside an implementation of the `InsertionFilter` interface to mark an insert as "unrecoverable" and abort it.
 Such "unrecoverable" states might be patterns in the uploaded model, which allows for packet sniffing and/or information gathering.

 ## Default Filters